 The enemy has created deeply entrenched defenses at the narrow Perekop Isthmus.
 It has been determined that these forces could be bypassed by building a bridge across the Sivas Sea; this is marked on your map.
 Auxiliary bridge engineers should be sent to this location to build this bridge.
-However, I would encourage the deployment of bombers for anti-naval operations, comrade.
+However, I would encourage the deployment of bombers for anti-naval operations, as well, comrade.

 It is unknown whether the enemy will evacuate or reinforce this peninsula, so preparation is advised against either eventuality .
 Once again, Comrade Commandant, Comrade Stalin expects you to gain all of your objectives, and he does not accept failure well.